JuliaCon/proceedings-guide/author.md

 latexmk -c
 ```

-### Extended abstract submissions

-An extended abstract lays out in a concise fashion the methodology
-and use cases of the work presented at the conference.
-It should be at most one page of content excluding references.

-### Full paper submissions
+### Overleaf

-Compared to an extended abstract, a full paper presents more
-of the background and context motivating
-the work.
-It compares the work to other approaches taken in the
-field and gives some additional insights on the talk.
-Use cases back up the work by showing how it can be used.

-## Example

-An example project is available at [this repository](https://github.com/JuliaCon/JuliaConSubmission.jl)
-and is available in read-only mode on [OverLeaf](https://www.overleaf.com/read/dqjbrhqxjpwq).
+Note that the [template repository](https://github.com/JuliaCon/JuliaConSubmission.jl) is also available on [OverLeaf](https://www.overleaf.com/read/dqjbrhqxjpwq) in read-only mode.
 The platform supports the build process and can be used for authors
 which cannot create the PDF locally.